Ritik1908/Python-Machine-Learning/README.md

 # matplotlib
-study of few basic plots using matplotlib.
+Study of few basic plots using matplotlib.
+It is one the most popular python library to make visual data analysis.